Gonorrhea is usually spread through sexual contact.

 Treatment of Gonorrhea

 Doctors usually give people with gonorrhea a single injection of the antibiotic ceftriaxone into a muscle.

 If gonorrhea has spread through the bloodstream, people are usually treated in the hospital and given antibiotics intravenously or by injection into a muscle.

 If symptoms recur or persist after treatment, doctors may take samples for culture to determine whether people are cured and may do tests to determine whether the gonococci are resistant to the antibiotics used.

 People with gonorrhea should abstain from sexual activity until treatment is completed to avoid infecting sex partners.

 Expedited partner therapy is an option doctors sometimes use to make it easier for sex partners to be treated.
-This approach involves giving people with gonorrhea a prescription or drugs to give to their partner.
-Thus, the sex partner does not need to see a doctor before being treated.
-Seeing a doctor is better because then the doctor can check for drug allergies and the presence of other STDs.
+This approach involves giving people with gonorrhea a prescription or medications to give to their partner.
+Thus, the sex partner is treated, even if they have not yet seen a doctor.
+Seeing a doctor is better because then the doctor can check for allergies to medications and the presence of other STIs.
 However, if the partner is unlikely to see a doctor, expedited partner therapy is useful.

 The following general measures can help prevent gonorrhea (and other STIs):

 Safer sex practices, including using a condom Condoms Barrier contraceptives physically block the sperm’s access to a woman’s uterus.
 They include condoms, diaphragms, cervical caps, contraceptive gels, contraceptive sponges, and spermicides (foams... read more every time for oral, anal, or genital sex